Bristol Institute of Technology and Robotics Laboratory a £21.5m project with £4.5m from the LGF (alongside £4m for University Enterprise Zone)

 Creation of a media bank to support the work of the Bristol & Bath Cultural Destinations Project, enabling members to deposit and withdraw audio and visual material to create new content for a wide variety of marketing, promotional and presentational purposes.
 These activities will promote the West of England LEP region and provide information to visitors and tourists – both business and leisure.

-Aerospace Bristol (formerly known as Bristol Aerospace Centre) with £500k from the LGF
+Aerospace Bristol (formerly known as Bristol Aerospace Centre) a £17m project with £1.7m from the LGF

 Project completion update